Ryan Jeffers Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff is 22nd in the league with a collective 8.4 strikeouts per nine innings.

-- The Rangers' 4.11 team ERA ranks 14th among all league pitching staffs.
+- The Rangers have the 14th-ranked team ERA among all MLB pitching staffs (4.08).

-- The lefty last pitched on Tuesday against the Arizona Diamondbacks, when he tossed eight scoreless innings while giving up four hits.
+- His most recent appearance came on Saturday against the Minnesota Twins, when the righty threw seven innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.